berberman/emerald-extension/docs/cn.berberman.emerald.dsl.command/-d-s-l-command-builder/-target-and-sender-blocks-data/invoke.md

 `operator fun ~~invoke~~(): `[`Boolean`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html) **Deprecated:** Not recommended

-If don't use otherwise, you have to use invoke operator to get final result.
+If you don't use otherwise, you have to use invoke operator to get final result.

 **Deprecated**
 Not recommended, use [otherwise](otherwise.html) instead.